 The lush landscape will impress you.
 The richness of the greens provides an avenue for you to lose yourself along the main street and on through the trees and hills.
 To get into the church you need to walk on a path to the peak of a hill.
 After a couple of steps on your way seem tall walls with towers’ roofs covered in red tiles.

 The village is a throwback to a time like when people still used horses as a mode of transport and wore chainmail armor when they went to battle.

 8 – Rupea Citadel

 Construction of the Rupea fortress began in 1324, during the uprising of the Saxons from the Hungarian king Charles Robert of Anjou.
-Afterwards, two courtyards and three defensive towers added to the first structure.
+Afterward, two courtyards and three defensive towers added to the first structure.
 Throughout the years, the Rupea served as a refuge for the people in the surrounding villages from repeated sieges of the Turks and Tartars.

 At the turn of the century, the Saxons eventually surrendered the castle to Habsburg armies without fighting.
 The town’s inhabitants finally abandoned in 1643, as fires raved it to rubbles.

 The fortress has an ascending spiral and its fortification system consists of three chambers.
 The upper Citadel (built before the German occupation), Middle Fortress (built in the XVth century), and the Lower Citadel (dating from the eighteenth century).
 To reach the gates of the fortress, you must climb a narrow road, but well worth the effort for the amazing views.

 8 – The Transfagarasan Road